stackbuilders/tutorials/tutorials/haskell/bdd-in-haskell-with-hspec/tutorial.md

 ### Building the foundation

 When programming the BDD way, you start writing the specs first.
-This is not only a good practice, it also helps to reason about your code, as a series of individual decoupled units.
+This is not only a good practice, it also helps to reason about your code as a series of individual decoupled units.

 For the Luhn algorithm, we'll need a `validate :: Integer -> Bool` function